-The HYPE Program is a co-curricular program students complete over the course of their entire career at Heidelberg.
+The HYPE Career Ready Program is a co-curricular program students complete over the course of their entire career at Heidelberg.
 HYPE aims to cultivate emotional intelligence attributes and develops essential leadership skills that are crucial for student success in their personal and their professional lives.
 Completion of the program enhances our students' knowledge necessary to engage in an ever-changing global society and provides an advantage to our students given employer demand for these characteristics and skills.
-HYPE emphasizes the connection between students' college experiences and their life goals.
-The HYPE committee will be responsible for continual assessment and any programmatic changes to this graduation requirement.
+HYPE Career Ready emphasizes the connection between students' college experiences and their life goals.
+The HYPE Career Ready committee will be responsible for continual assessment and any programmatic changes to this graduation requirement.

-► HYPE LEARNING OUTCOMES
+► HYPE SKILLS

-Upon completion of the HYPE Program, students will recognize how each outcome integrates into their personal and professional goals after graduation.
+Upon completion of the HYPE Career Ready Program, students will recognize how each skill integrates into their personal and professional goals after graduation.
 Students must complete experiential learning sessions in each of the following categories: